chinapedia/wikipedia.abstract.en/Page/Harvey_Mudd_College.md

 During the construction of Case Dorm some students decided as a prank to move all of the survey stakes exactly six inches in one direction.[11]

-Hmc-hixon_court.jpgSouth Dorm is in the northwest corner of the quad.
+South Dorm is in the northwest corner of the quad.
 "East" was the first dorm, but it wasn't until "West" was built west of it that it was actually referred to as "East".
 Then "North" was built, directly north of "East".
 When the fourth dorm (Marks) was built, there was one corner of the quad available (the northwest) and one directional name, "South", remaining.[12]
 To this day "South" dorm is the northernmost HMC dorm.

 The fifth, sixth, seventh, eighth, and ninth dorms built are Atwood, Case, Linde, Sontag, and Drinkward, respectively.
 They were initially referred to as "the colonies" by some students, a reference to the fact that they were newer and at the farthest end of the campus; these dorms are now more commonly referred to as "the outer dorms."
 The college had initially purchased an apartment building adjacent to the newer dorms to house additional students, but it was demolished to make room for Sontag.